neelpatelsym/Credit-Risk-Modelling/README.md

 # Credit-Risk-Modelling
-The project focuses on utilizing a machine learning approach to address a crucial challenge faced by financial institutions: predicting instances of customers defaulting on payments in Taiwan.
+*Business Problem:* The project focuses on utilizing a machine learning approach to address a crucial challenge faced by financial institutions: predicting instances of customers defaulting on payments in Taiwan.
 The objective is to employ advanced algorithms to tackle this significant problem in the financial sector.

 ## Variables
 There are 25 variables: